hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 ETS hashmaps are amortized O(1) access, insertions and deletions.
 It's a concurrent linear hashmap with [fine-grained rw-locks](https://github.com/erlang/otp/blob/maint/erts/emulator/beam/erl_db_hash.c#L35), [lockeless atomic operations](https://github.com/erlang/otp/blob/maint/erts/emulator/beam/erl_db_hash.c#L133) and lots of interesting optimisations.
 For now, we're only interested in the structure of the tree -- in a non-thread safe context.

 A [Contention Adapting Tree](https://www.erlang.org/blog/the-new-scalable-ets-ordered_set/)[^3] is interesting because it dynamically at runtime changes the behaviour and number of locks it holds depending on nature of contention protecting underneath a sequential ordered data structure such as a treap or AVL Tree.
-All this talk of locks provides an excellent segue into how/why concurrency intersects with performance.

-## Cache lines rule everything around me
+## Being a good neighbour

-Memory access is an abstraction, an `O(1)` operation is too high level a view, to go fast, we peel it back.
-The model of memory as a flat, never-ending, slab of memory, where access is free and fast as opposed to going to disk or going over the wire and all you really have to do is malloc/free and voila memory appears is a well-known lie.
+Memory access is an abstraction, an `O(1)` operation is too high level a view, let's peel it back.
+The model of memory as a flat, never-ending, slab of memory, where access is free, fast and  a pointer hop away as opposed to going to disk or going over the wire and all you really have to do is malloc/free and voila memory appears **is a famous illusion**.
 We require a different lens -- a lens of mechanical sympathy, to truly leverage fast multi-core concurrency.

+What _really happens_ when you dynamically need memory?
+A compiler throws up its hand and decides it [can never be really sure what you mean](https://en.wikipedia.org/wiki/Undecidable_problem), so it exposes an interface and asks you to think carefully about it.

+When the need arises... as it often does, you politely ask a kernel for some more memory than what you initially asked for (and sometimes it says no!), and even when it does say yes, it [lies to you about what you're getting](https://en.wikipedia.org/wiki/Virtual_memory) -- and once you get it you have to give it back otherwise memory keeps growing forever - OOM, in a nutshell:
+- You need to ask for memory
+- You need to keep _track of this memory_ -- it's _lifetime_
+- You need to give it back

+As it turns out, the hard part is in the middle, keeping track of this forms a [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) and lots of hardwork has gone into figuring out algorithms to traverse this graph _especially in a concurrent setting_ and packaging it into a nice abstraction -- so nice, it's essentially automatic!
+Algorithms such as the tracing algorithm // mark and sweep serve this function and much more sophisticated systems exist in real languages like [go's awesome GC](https://tip.golang.org/doc/gc-guide), otherwise:

+1. In C everytime we malloc//free **on demand**.
+2. RAII + reference counting
+3. [No man's land](https://zig.guide/standard-library/allocators/) <-- (we're here, oh no!)

+Why is this necessary at all?

+The current ETS exists tightly coupled to the internals of the erlang runtime system (erts) -- ETS has its own private memory allocator `erts_db_alloc` and deallocator `erts_db_free` right besides the BEAM virtual machine's global heap in `erl_alloc.c` via `HAlloc`.
+There's far more going on than we're interested in knowing but the gist is these interfaces know how to allocate memory on a wide variety of architecture targets and environments, we must play nice and share with the host runtime's [garbage collector](https://github.com/erlang/otp/blob/maint/erts/emulator/internal_doc/GarbageCollection.md) which is why it must copy in and out of 'process' address spaces, [yield](https://github.com/erlang/otp/blob/maint/erts/emulator/internal_doc/AutomaticYieldingOfCCode.md) to the [scheduler](../../writing/a-peek-into-the-beam), and manage the lifetime of its memory seperately.
+This is at the blurry line between C and erlang with the definition of a [built in function(BIF)](http://erlang.org/pipermail/erlang-questions/2009-October/046899.html).

+In _hard real-time systems_ this is a table stakes requirement and part of everyday programming life.
+In rust as mentioned there are several common _implicit_ [RAII inspired](https://en.cppreference.com/w/cpp/language/raii) strategies to manage heap memory allocation all within the ownership/borrowing model and dellocation with the [`Drop`](https://doc.rust-lang.org/std/ops/trait.Drop.html) trait with well known reference counted smart pointers - `Rc`, `Arc` or perhaps directly pushing onto the heap using `Box` and somewhat more esoteric clone/copy on write [`Cow`](https://doc.rust-lang.org/std/borrow/enum.Cow.html) semantics.

 ## Transactions

 All storage engines need to ensure certain guarantees with respect to concurrency and correctness.
  You've probably heard the acronymn ACID - Atomicity, Consistency, Isolation and Durability.
   What does that mean for ets?
 Lucky for us, we can cast away the durability requirement as our data set must fit in working memory(for now).
 That leaves us with:

 - Atomicity